Updated July 20, 2020

-A successful indoor rowing or SkiErg class, personal training session, workout or WOD depends on having the right equipment in the right condition, combined with the right technique and the right attitude (Hint: Smile!).
+A successful indoor rowing class, personal training session, workout or WOD depends on having the right equipment in the right condition.
+That combined with the right technique and the right attitude (Hint: Smile!).

-Check here often for tips from Concept 2’s master instructors that will help you give and get your best workout on the rowing machine or SkiErg.
+Check here often for tips from our UCanRow2/Concept 2 master instructors that will help you give and get your best workout on the rowing machine, SkiErg or BikeErg.

 - Music in your classes shouldn’t be so loud that you can’t hear the instructor unless you’re doing a steady-state piece.
 This is especially important in classes comprised primarily of indoor rowers who don’t have on-water experience and therefore aren’t as familiar with the rowing machine or the cadence and technique of the rowing stroke.

 - A moderate music pace is best to accompany indoor rowing, so keep your beats per minute around 120.
-Instrumental music like that used for Spinning (try PMaxor Rowing2Music for rowing-specific music and workouts) can help people focus on the class, familiar songs can rev up a low-energy room.
+Instrumental music like that used for Spinning (try PMax or Rowing2Music for rowing-specific music and workouts) can help people focus on the class.
+If you need to get the group revved up though, familiar hits can quickly pick up the mood of a low-energy room.
 Keep in mind your class’s age and musical tastes when you make your selections.

 - Particularly if you’re going to be getting off your erg a lot or your rowing students can’t see you well (for instance if your room doesn’t have mirrors), make sure your music has a clear rhythm that students can follow when you’re not able to guide them.

-- Make sure that your students remember the 1:2 drive to recovery ratio.
-Even in short, fast pieces such as those used in Crossfit workouts it’s important to give the body a chance to recover before the hard push of the drive.
+- Make sure your students remember the 1:2 drive to recovery ratio.
+Even in short, fast pieces such as those used in CrossFit workouts it’s important to give the body a chance to recover before the hard push of the drive.